coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    .. coqtop:: all

       Check (fun x y1 y2 z t => P _ (x + t) ((f _ (y1 + y2) + z))).

+   .. note:: When active, a bound scope has effect on all defined functions
+             (even if they are defined after the `Bind Scope` directive), except if argument scopes were assigned explicitly using the :cmd:`Arguments <Arguments (scopes)>` command.

    .. note:: The scopes ``type_scope`` and ``function_scope`` also have a local
              effect on interpretation.
 See the next section.